Best Screen Printing Kit: The Top 5 Choices Of The Year

 - Four 16-inch by 20-inch metal frames

 - Four spatulas

 - Eight squeegees

 - One roll of aluminum tape

 - Transparent base

 - Pigments colors include: black, blue, red, green, and yellow

 - Emulsion removal powder

-Since there is a lot to see with this bundle, it is a bit expensive at around $340 to $350.
-But even without the press, Amazon customers loved this kit and gave it a rating of 4.5 out of 5.0 stars.
+Since there is a lot to see with this bundle, it is a bit expensive.
+But even without the press, customers loved this kit.

 2. T-Shirt Screen Printing Kit by DIY Print Shop